Emma wants you to get the most out of your holidays all throughout the year and loves to help you come up with new holiday traditions.

 Today, original vintage pink aluminum trees can be somewhat elusive, and they can command some big bucks on eBay.
 If you just want the look, though, many manufacturers today sell pink Christmas trees as, once again, the aluminum look is a popular option for holiday decorating.
 I have frequently seen pink aluminum trees at Target.

 The first aluminum Christmas tree made its debut in 1959.
-They were originally manufactured by the Aluminum Specialty Company, but the style was quickly adopted by other manufacturers such as Reynolds Aluminum and they were a huge hit with the public.
-The aluminum tree maintained its popularity well into the Seventies and it is making something of a comeback today.
+They were originally manufactured by the Aluminum Specialty Company, but the style was quickly adopted by other manufacturers such as Reynolds Aluminum, and they were a huge hit with the public.
+The aluminum tree maintained its popularity well into the '70s, and it is making something of a comeback today.

-Today, vintage aluminum Christmas trees are highly sought after by mid-century and space age enthusiasts, as well as those who collect vintage Christmas decorations and other collectibles.
-You can find them on sites like Ebay and Etsy, but shopping locally at thrift shops, consignment stores. antique shops and garage sales is a good bet as well.
+Today, vintage aluminum Christmas trees are highly sought after by mid-century and space-age enthusiasts, as well as those who collect vintage Christmas decorations and other collectibles.
+You can find them on sites like eBay and Etsy, but shopping locally at thrift shops and consignment stores. antique shops and garage sales are a good bet as well.

 Decorating Your Vintage Tree

 If you are looking for tips on how to decorate your vintage aluminum tree, here's my advice on how to handle your tree so it will continue to offer you joy year after year.

 If you've just bought your very first vintage Christmas tree, or you want to make sure to preserve one that has been in your family for a while, there are definitely some things to consider.
 The delicate aluminum tinsel can't hold the same weight as real evergreen trees or their contemporary artificial counterparts.

 Use Lightweight Ornaments